What a Bankrupt Cannot Do and Must Do in Singapore

 - Keep the OA informed of his place of residence.

-For more information on the duties and disabilities of an undischarged bankrupt, you should refer to the Bankruptcy Act itself.
+For more information on the duties and disabilities of an undischarged bankrupt, and legal advice on other bankruptcy matters, please consult a bankruptcy lawyer.